amalloy/mad-libs/README.md

 # mad-libs

-Accepts a .flow grammar file on stdin, and writes to stdout a random sentence from that grammar.
+Accepts a .flow grammar file on stdin, and writes to stdout random sentences from that grammar, continuing forever until stdout is closed (like `/usr/bin/yes`).

 ## .flow grammar rules